-AUSTIN, Texas – State lawmakers in the Texas Senate will hear H.B.
-2000 - better known as ‘Audrii’s Law’ - named after the Livingston girl murdered by a family friend in 2024.
+AUSTIN, Texas – Lawmakers in the Texas Senate just gave the latest green light to H.B.
+2000 - better known as “Audrii’s Law”- named after the 11-year-old Livingston girl murdered by a family friend in 2024.

 The legislation, which Rep. Trent Ashby filed, already received unanimous approval from the Texas House of Representatives in March.

-On Tuesday, the Texas Senate Committee on Criminal Justice will hold a public hearing on the bill, among others.
+On Tuesday, the Texas Senate Committee on Criminal Justice held a public hearing on the bill, among others.

 PREVIOUS: ‘Audrii’s Law’ passes unanimously in the Texas House, heads to Senate